eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 [C example](../../../iceoryx_examples/icedelivery_in_c).

 Many parts of the C++ API follow a functional programming approach which is less error-prone.
-This requires using the monadic types `cxx::expected` and `cxx::optional` which are introduced [here](../concepts/how-optional-and-error-values-are-returned-in-iceoryx.md).
+This requires using the monadic types `iox::expected` and `iox::optional` which are introduced [here](../concepts/how-optional-and-error-values-are-returned-in-iceoryx.md).

 With the C++ API, we distinguish between the `typed API` and the `untyped API`.
 In the typed API, the underlying